csound-flossmanual/csound-floss/book/05-a-envelopes.md

 through zero.

-Another alternative that offers enhanced user control and that might in many situations provide more natural results is the [transeg](https://csound.com/docs/manual/transeg.html) opcode.
+Another alternative that offers enhanced user control and that might in many situations provide more natural results is the&nbsp;
+[transeg](https://csound.com/docs/manual/transeg.html) opcode.
 _transeg_ allows us to specify the curvature of each segment but it should be noted that the curvature is dependent upon whether the segment is